Adstefnum/KTU-AIS/README.md

 An app for my university's academic Information System

 ## TODO
-- Make the title inheritable and not hardcoded throughout the whole project
 - Make main page a daily time table using cards for each subject.
 - List all categories in side bar
-- Add account icon in drawer and placeholder info
+- Update Account Info on drawer via API
+- Determine what will be on the drawer
 - Change notification icon to one with red dot if there is a notification
-- Make global colors
+- Make global colors, colors are determined just create color file
-- Dark Mode in settings
+- Dark Mode in drawer
-- Redo login page
-    - Add KTU Logo
-    - Remove extra button
-    - Resize whole page to be more visually appealinm
-- Make the appBar a widget to use on every page that needs it
+- Change drawerBtn return type to one that has an onPressed function but keeps its current UI

 ## Design
 - Notification Icon links to notification page which is split into